perticascatalin/HiddenDimensions/ProjectProposal.md

 - 56 x 56 x 3 sized images
 - 2 figures per image, obtained by concatenation of shape-color figures
 - 2 relations: *"above"* and *"next_to"*
+- for the latent arithmetic extension, also add images with only one figure

 | Sample | Description |
 |:------:|:-----------:|